Syndux/Om-Nom/README.md

 5. Now that you have your backend Flask server running.
 You need to run the React App in development in a different terminal instance.

 #### React
-1. Make sure you have a new terminal instance seperate from your terminal for your backend.
+1. Make sure you have a new terminal instance separate from your terminal for your backend.
 Navigate into the Om Nom project folder and then into react-app folder.
     ```bash
     cd frontend
     ```